soutovnc/dashgo/README.md

 - [Apexcharts](https://apexcharts.com/)

 I also used yup, for validating the data on form, and form is builded with junction of yup and react-hook-form.
-And I also took care to maintain responsiveness!!!
+And I also took care to maintain responsivity!!!

 ## 🔖 | Layout